mellemahp/smithy4rs/docs/Documents.md

 We could just try to make documents an interface and have all serde return a `dyn Document`.
 Each protocol would then implement it’s own document type.
 This would probably work OK, but is super not-”rusty”.

-Trait objects are not the norm in rust and are usually kept out of API’s as they are not particularly egonomic.
+Trait objects are not the norm in rust and are usually kept out of API’s as they are not particularly ergonomic.
 A trait object is not actually much of a performance hit though relative to the previous “optional pointer” approach b/c it is pretty much just a type pointer anyway.
 I worry that having to deal with trait objects every time you wanted to work with a document would just be frustrating for users.